Eddie Ainsmith: Career

 The Day Book in Chicago, Illinois described Ainsmith in their May 10, 1913 edition as "a gingery young receiver, throws well, can handle Walter Johnson and is a good batter.
 But he is not the man to handle a young pitcher like [Joe] Engle".
 The Washington Times wrote in 1922 that Ainsmith "is a formidable blocker at the plate.
 He is endowed with tremendous strength like an ancient Greek athlete or a Roman gladiator.
 It is almost impossible to upset him when he sets himself on the base path."

 Ainsmith was known for his toughness on the field.
 Walter Johnson said that if Aimsmith was bleeding from being spiked by an opposing player, Ainsmith would refuse assistance from the team trainer, denying that he was injured.
 In 1913, as a member of the Washington Senators, Ainsmith was suspended by Ban Johnson for throwing dirt at umpire Peter McLaughlin.

 On April 21, 1915, Ainsmith was sentenced to 30 days at Occoquan Workhouse for an assault on a streetcar operator in Washington, D.C.

 In 1918, Ainsmith was drafted into the United States armed forces.
 He appealed to the United States Department of War for an exemption from the draft, but Secretary of War Newton D. Baker ruled that baseball was not an exempt occupation.

 Later life

+In 1925, Ainsmith promoted a tour of an American teenage female baseball team which he led through East Asia.
+After suffering financial losses, Ainsmith reportedly abandoned the girls and returned to the United States on his own.

 Ainsmith also worked as a scout in the New York Giants organization.
 In the early 1940s, he provided a scouting report on pitcher Sal Maglie that, though lukewarm, led to Maglie being drafted by the Giants.
 Ainsmith managed the 1947 Rockford Peaches in the All-American Girls Professional Baseball League.